EdwardSnug/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - is used to return to previous directory file - file commaond is used to determine what kind of data a file contains ln -s used in creating sybolic links
+cd - is used to return to previous directory file - file commaond is used to determine what kind of data a file contains ln -s used in creating sybolic links cp is used to copy files or directories